roscopecoltran/Sniperkit-Macros/README.md

 # nut.yml
 project_name: nut
 enable_gui: yes # forward X11 to run graphical application from within the container
+                # On OSX, you have to install an X11 server first : XQuartz (http://www.xquartz.org/) (and you may need to restart your terminal or to reboot, in order to initialize environment variables properly)
                 # On Ubuntu, depending on your config, you may need to run "xhost+" before running nut.
 privileged: true # run container with --privileged flag